 “I couldn’t have spent my summer a better way!
 I loved that Trinity College is so centrally located in Dublin and how there were always evening programs to go to.
 I definitely want to go back someday.”

 Watch videos about the program.

 The Irish Studies Summer School is noted for its high powered teaching staff and visiting speakers.
 Members of Trinity College faculty and distinguished speakers from other academic institutions form the core of the academic team.
 Each module has an academic leader, but often several instructors teach each class.
 Leading activists and critics visit the program to help provide lively and interesting class discussions.
-Each week, you will gather for an Academic Roundtable session to discuss the week's academic classes and thoughts on program events.

 Module options include:

 History (required for all students) - In this introductory course, you are guided through the most eventful period in Irish history with an opportunity to study key developments in the post famine period beginning with late 19th century background.
 The lectures on Northern Ireland will give particular reference to the outbreak of violence in 1969, issues of sectarianism and paramilitaries and the evolution of new political structures and processes.

 Literature - This course studies modern Irish writing from 1890-2010.
 Beginning with Yeats and Joyce it traces the range and diversity of Irish literature to the present.
 This is an intensive reading course which focuses on the founding figures of modern literature but also explores their influence on succeeding generations.
 Selected fiction, (novels and the short story) and poetry will be covered in this exploration.